phundament/app/README.md

 Checkout the [Phundament Playground Application](http://playground.178.62.168.178.xip.io) Demo!

-You can get the source-code of the demo application from its [[GitHub repository](https://github.com/phundament/playground)].
+You can get the source-code of the demo application from its [GitHub repository](https://github.com/phundament/playground).

 Quick-Start
 -----------